stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Tolerations

 Tolerations must be set in a charts deployment(s).
 These values do not need changed or altered.
+We require the  tolerations be set to ensure pods are deployed properly onto infrastructure nodes.

 ```yaml
 # Source: nginx/templates/deployment.yaml